Interpersonal communication in the workplace plays an important role in employee satisfaction, motivation, collaboration and business success.

 What Is Interpersonal Communication?

-Interpersonal communication is the process of exchange of information, ideas and feelings between two or more people through verbal or non-verbal methods.
+Interpersonal communication is the process of exchange of information, ideas, and feelings between two or more people through verbal or non-verbal methods.
+It’s a core part of everyday work and plays a key role in effective intercommunication across teams and departments.

-It often includes face-to-face exchange of information, in a form of voice, facial expressions, body language and gestures.
-The level of one’s interpersonal communication skills is measured through the effectiveness of transferring messages to others.
+It often includes face-to-face exchange of information, in the form of voice, facial expressions, body language, and gestures.
+However, it also extends to written and digital interactions, such as emails, chats, and video calls.
+The level of one’s interpersonal communication skills is measured through the effectiveness of transferring messages to others—how clearly ideas are shared and how well they are understood.

-Commonly used interpersonal communication within an organization include daily internal employee communication, client meetings, employee performance reviews and project discussions.
-In addition, online conversations today make a large portion of employees’ interpersonal communication in the workplace.
+Commonly used interpersonal communication within an organization includes daily internal employee communication, client meetings, employee performance reviews, and project discussions.
+In addition, online conversations now make up a large portion of workplace interactions.
+Tools like messaging platforms and collaboration apps have become essential for maintaining consistent intercommunication, especially in remote and hybrid environments.

 Take interpersonal communication in the workplace to the next level with the right internal comms tool!